 Caleb Shelburne

-Research Interests: Nineteenth-century Ottoman history; history of gender and sexuality; history of race; disability studies; travel and migration; science and literature; history of transportation
+Research Interests: Ottoman history; history of the social sciences; history of knowledge transfer; history of gender and sexuality; history of race science; history of literature.

 Previous Degrees